 Although the name might throw some people off at first, the standard measurement for precious metals (troy ounce - ozt) isn't equal in weight to the imperial ounces (oz) we commonly use here in the United States.

-While an imperial ounce (oz) is equal to 28.35 grams, a troy ounce (troy oz) is equal to over 31.103 grams.
+The standard ounce ( oz. ), also called the avoirdupois ounce, is a system commonly used in the US for measuring foods but not precious metals.
+While an imperial ounce (oz) is equal to 28.35 grams, one troy ounce (troy oz) is equal to 31.1034768 grams.

 Interestingly, the idea of the troy ounce might be even older than the Troyes trade market in France.
 Today, a troy ounce is equal to exactly one-twelfth of a troy pound.
 And the bronze bars used by the Romans in the Ancient Roman Empire weighed exactly 1 troy pound.

 Coincidence?
 Many don't think so.
 Several people argue that the French might have taken the Roman weight as a baseline when coming up with their own system of standard weights.

 Troy ounce system in England and the US

 Throughout the years, the measurement system from Troyes spread around Europe with slight alterations.
 It was in England, in the early 1400s, that the standard weight for precious metals we use today was first officially established.

 King Henry V approved a statute in 1527 defining the British Imperial system of measures, which included the British Troy oz as the standard scale for gold and silver.

 The United States of America inherited the British tradition and established the Troy system as the official weight for gold and silver with the Coinage Act of 1828.